idaholab/mastodon/doc/content/manuals/include/materials/lr_isolator-theory.md

 ##### Tension

 Beyond a certain tensile stress, rubber undergoes cavitation, which is an expansion of existing voids or defects in the material.
 Cavitation results in an inelastic deformation due to the onset of permanent damage.
-The LR isolator exhibits linear elastic behavior, till the point of cavitation ($u_{cn}$,$F_{cn}$).
-The expression for post-cavitation stiffness of LR bearing is given by [citet:constantinouwhittaker2007]
+The LR isolator exhibits linear elastic behavior, till the point of cavitation ($u_{cn}$,$F_{cn}$), where, $u_{cn}$ and $F_{cn}$ are the  deformation and force, respectively, at the onset of cavitation.
+Due to the breakage of rubber-filler bonds, the post-cavitation stiffness is reduced. [citet:constantinouwhittaker2007] suggested an expression for post-cavitation stiffness as:

-$F_{cn}$ and $u_{cn}$ are the current force and current deformation, respectively, at which cavitation is initiated <br/>

 \begin{equation}
 \label{lr_eq_3}
 K_{postcavitation}=\frac{EA_o}{T_r}e^{-k(u-u_c)} = \frac{dF}{du}
 \end{equation}

-where,

-Integrating the above equation results in the following expression for tensile force
+Integrating the [lr_eq_3], the expression for the post-cavitation tensile force is obtained as:

 \begin{equation}
 \label{lr_eq_4}
 F=F_c\left[1+\frac{1}{kT_r}\left(1-e^{-k(u-u_c)}\right)\right]
 \end{equation}

+where, <br/>
 $F_c$ is the initial cavitation force<br/>
 $k$ is a cavitation parameter<br/>
 $u_c$ is the initial cavitation deformation<br/>
-$u$ is the tensile deformation in bearings<br/>
+$u$ is the tensile deformation<br/>
-$E$ is the Young's modulus of the rubber<br/>
+$E$ is Young's modulus of the rubber<br/>

 When the bearing is loaded beyond the point of cavitation and unloaded, it does not unload with the initial elastic stiffness.
-The unloading stiffness is smaller than elastic stiffness because of formation of cavities inside the rubber.
+The unloading stiffness is smaller than the elastic stiffness because of formation of cavities in the rubber.
 The cavitation strength is a function of a damage parameter $\phi$ which varies from zero to one.
 At maximum damage, the tensile strength of rubber layers is not completely zero.
 Therefore an upper bound of 0.75 value is assumed for the damage parameter.

 \begin{equation}
 \label{lr_eq_5}
 \phi=\phi_{max}\left[1-e^{-a\left(\frac{u-u_c}{u_c}\right)}\right]
 \end{equation}

-where,
+where, <br/>
 $a$ is the damage constant <br/>
 $\phi$ is the current value of the damage parameter <br/>
-$\phi_{max}$ is the upper bound of damage value <br/>
+$\phi_{max}$ is the upper bound on the damage parameter <br/>

-In [lr_eq_5], when $u=u_c$ (namely, at the cavitation point) $\phi$ is equal to 0 implying no damage.
+For $u=u_c$ (namely, at the cavitation point), $\phi$ is equal to 0 implying no damage.
 As the tensile deformation increases, the damage parameter converges to $\phi_{max}$.
 The reduced cavitation strength as a function of damage parameter $\phi$ is calculated as

 \begin{equation}
 \label{lr_eq_6}
 F_{cn}=F_c(1-\phi)
 \end{equation}

-[fig:axialformulation] [citep:manishkumarEESD2014] shows the assumed response of an elastomeric isolator under cyclic axial loading (both compression and tension).
+[fig:axialformulation] shows the assumed response of a LR isolator to cyclic axial loading (both compression and tension).

 !media media/materials/lr_isolator/axialformulation.png
        style=width:70%;margin-left:150px;float:center;
        id=fig:axialformulation
-       caption=Axial response of the LR isolator.
+       caption=Axial response of an elastomeric isolator [citep:manishkumarEESD2014].

-Where
+where, <br/>
-$K_v$ is the axial stiffness of the bearing<br/>
+$K_v$ is the axial stiffness of the isolator<br/>
-$u_h$ is the shear displacement<br/>
+$u_h$ is the current shear deformation<br/>
-$r$ is the radius of gyration of bearing <br/>
+$r$ is the radius of gyration of the isolator <br/>

 #### Shear behavior (local Y and Z directions)

 The smoothed hysteric model proposed by [citet:park1986] and extended by [citet:nagarajaiah1989] is used to model the behavior of a lead-rubber bearing in shear.
-The shear resistance of the LR bearing is a combination of the viscoelastic behavior of the rubber layers and the hysteretic behavior of the lead core, as shown in [fig:shearformulation] [citep:manishkumarmceer2015].
-The behavior of rubber is characterized by elastic stiffness, viscous damping terms and the nonlinear hysteretic contribution of the lead core modeled using a Bouc-Wen formulation, as shown in [lr_eq_7].
+The shear resistance of the LR bearing is a combination of the viscoelastic behavior of the rubber layers and the hysteretic behavior of the lead core, as shown in [fig:shearformulation].
+The behavior of rubber is characterized by elastic stiffness, viscous damping terms and the nonlinear hysteretic contribution of the lead core is modeled using a Bouc-Wen formulation.

 !media media/materials/lr_isolator/shearformulation.png
        style=width:60%;margin-left:150px;float:center;
        id=fig:shearformulation
-       caption=Shear behavior of the LR isolator.
+       caption=Shear behavior of the LR isolator [citep:manishkumarmceer2015].

 \begin{equation}
 \label{lr_eq_7}